fzyzcjy/ai_math_paper_list/render/recent_arxiv.md

      <details>
           <summary>SemanticsScholar tldr</summary>
-          Critic-CoT is proposed, a novel framework that pushes LLMs toward System-2-like critic capability, via step-wise CoT reasoning format and distant-supervision data construction, without the need for human annotation.
+          Critic-CoT is proposed, a novel framework that pushes LLMs toward System-2-like critic capability through a step-wise CoT reasoning paradigm and the automatic construction of distant-supervision data without human annotation, which enables LLMs to engage in slow, analytic self-critique and refinement, thereby improving their reasoning abilities.
      </details>